Using a car at Disney World

 There are usually multiple ways to get to and from different locations.
 If you miss a turn or an exit, don’t panic; just keep following the signs.
-I’ve had great luck using MapQuest on my iPhone, so don’t hesitate to use an app like that if you need it.
+MapQuest (or a similar app) works well on Disney Property, so don’t hesitate to use an app like that if you need it.

 If you are staying on-property, parking at both your resort and the parks is free.
 With the introduction of MagicBands, Disney has been transitioning to a paperless parking pass system.
 So, if you are used to receiving a paper parking pass that you displayed in your car on previous trips, don’t be surprised if you don’t now.
 Instead, you may be required to scan your MagicBands.
 Be prepared to have those ready at both your resort and the parks.

 - 4 main parks (Magic Kingdom, Epcot, Animal Kingdom, Disney's Hollywood Studios)

 - Free for Walt Disney World Resort hotel guests